the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 	- Level 1 no longer gives bonus XP from combat.
 	- Level 2's old effect has been thrown out.
 	- Level 3 has been split in two, with the anti-Siege and ZoC promotions becoming the new Level 2 and leaving Level 3 with just +1 Movement.
 - Shock, Loose Formation, and Pursuit are no longer available for Scrapper units.
-Pursuit is now available for Armor units but is nerfed to remove the unit healing per kill.
+Pursuit is now available for Armor units but is nerfed to remove the unit healing on kill.
 - Bombardment has been separated into separate promotions for Ranged Water and Bomber units, with two more tiers added for Bomber units, and it along with Siege are removed from the Fighter promotion list.
 - Targeting is one of the few promotions that is buffed, now giving a 33% bonus against Water units.
 - Survivalism has been removed from the promotion list for Armor, Helicopter, and all Water and Air units.